 Whilst we embrace the technologies available, it does not remove the need for a dedicated Careers Advisor and we continue to recruit the expertise of Mrs Ginny Willis, a Matrix Accredited Careers Specialist.
 Through her learner centred approach, 1:1 careers interviews are completed with all learners from Year 9 upwards and a clear Action Plan is produced for each learner and their parent and tutor.

 In Years 10 and 11, we recognise the need to make the world of work as “real” as possible and will actively encourage our learners to access a work experience placement.
 Due to the structure of our school build, this can happen either within our own premises, or, at an external work place with guidance and support.
 Furthermore, we recognise the importance of involving employers from a wide range of subject sector areas and exposing our learners to the opportunity to question them as only they can.

 In offering a curriculum with a strong vocational emphasis, we have sought to create clear links with the Further Education colleges that exist within the Warwickshire region.
 As such, our current Year 11 learners follow a 7 month transition programme in which they access their local college to learn more about the world of Further Education, the differences and opportunities it offers and to support them in making an informed decision about their Post 16 aspirations.
 We are proud to work so closely with “Warwickshire Colleges Group” and “North Warwickshire and South Leicestershire College” in this way.

 It is the aim of Quest Academy that all learners should leave the school at age 16 safe in the knowledge that they will be accessing either a local college course, a training provider, an apprenticeship or a supported internship.

-Our Careers Leader is Assistant Principal Jamie Rynberk and can be contacted by email: firstname.lastname@example.org
+Our Careers Leader is Assistant Principal Jamie Rynberk and can be contacted by email or phone: firstname.lastname@example.org

 Provider Access Policy